15 ways to make your content work harder for you

 What is content distribution?

 Content distribution is the process of getting your content in front of your target audience.
-Content distribution channels are usually categorised into paid, earned, and owned — we'll break these down in detail, below.
+Content distribution channels are usually categorised into paid, earned, and owned media — we'll break these down in detail, below.

 The goal of content distribution is to reach as many people as possible in order to promote a product, service, or message.
 In order to be effective, content must be well-produced (obviously), targeted to the right audience personas, and distributed through channels that are likely to reach the intended audience.
 Content distribution can be a challenge, but it is essential for anyone looking to promote their business or message.